TheCSharpAcademy/CodeReviews.Console.Flashcards/FlashCards.HopelessCoding/README.md

 ## Areas for Improvement and Lessons Learned

 - **Enhanced Code Quality and Structure**: This code is again a nice step forward for cleaner and better code.
   Still there is multiple things which I would like to do differently if doing this project again.
 - **Spectre.Console -library**: Have been utilizing this now in three C# Academy projects and basic use starts to be easy.
 Still many things which I have never used in that library.
 - **SQL and SQL Server**: Learned to connect and use SQL Server in C# projects.
 Learned lot of new things about SQL such as PIVOT.
-SQL is very powerful and nedd and want to learn it much more.
+SQL is very powerful and I'm interested in to learn it more.
 - **SQL Server Management Studio (SSMS)**: SMSS was already somewhat familiar for me but learned to use it much more.
 Especially use of queries for database management got much more familiar.